 Event | Human Engineering: Maximising Australian Defence Force Personnel Performance in Austere Environments

-Engineers Australia and Defence Science and Technology (DST) Group are proud to invite members, professionals and the general public to attend an upcoming FOCUS Lecture “Human Engineering: Maximising Australian Defence Force Personnel Performance in Austere Environments”.
+Engineers Australia and Defence Science and Technology (DST) Group invited members, professionals and the general public to attend a FOCUS Lecture on “Human Engineering: Maximising Australian Defence Force Personnel Performance in Austere Environments”.

 The human is not a highly engineered platform that responds uniformly across the fleet.
 When working in the heat it is a balance between managing the health risk and the military capability.

 Working warfighters too hard can result in exhaustion and heat stroke, whereas stopping personnel prematurely can limit the utility of training and operational outcomes.

 There is gross variability between humans which presents a serious challenge to managing the health risk while maintaining military capability.